Wolfenden report: Background

 Under the Criminal Law Amendment Act 1885, any homosexual activity between males was illegal.
 After the Second World War, there had been an increase in arrests and prosecutions, and by the end of 1954, in England and Wales, there were 1,069 men in prison for homosexual acts, with a mean age of 37 years.
 During a time of several significant trials, notably that of Lord Montagu of Beaulieu, the Conservative government set up a departmental committee (in the Home Office and Scottish Home Department responsible for criminal law) under Sir John Wolfenden to consider both homosexual offences and prostitution.

 Committee

-The committee of 15 (4 women and 11 men) was led by Sir John Wolfenden (1906–1985), a former headmaster of both Uppingham and of Shrewsbury; and who in 1950 was appointed Vice Chancellor of the University of Reading.
+The committee of 15 (4 women and 11 men) was led by Sir John Wolfenden (1906–1985), a former headmaster of both Uppingham School and of Shrewsbury School; and who in 1950 was appointed Vice Chancellor of the University of Reading.
 He later became Director of the British Museum.

 In addition to the chairman, the committee members were the following: